-The conduct took place in the United States;

-The conduct took place in a District "education program or activity."
-This includes locations, events, or circumstances over which the District exercised substantial control over both the Respondent and the context in which the harassment occurred, including on-campus and off-campus property and buildings the District owns or controls or student organizations officially recognized by the District own or control.
+- The conduct took place in the United States: - The conduct took place in a district "education program or activity," This includes locations, events, or circumstances over which the district exercised substantial control over both the respondent and the context in which the harassment occurred, including on-campus and off-campus property and buildings the district owns or controls or student organizations officially recognized by the district own or control. - The conduct meets the definition of Title IX "sexual harassment"

-The conduct meets the definition of Title IX "sexual harassment."
+Title IX Definitions

-Definitions

-Advisor: Throughout the grievance process, both the Complainant and Respondent have a right to an Advisor of their choice.
-If a Party does not have an Advisor at the time of the hearing, the District must provide the Party an Advisor of its choice, free of charge.
-The District may establish restrictions regarding the extent to which the Advisor may participate in the proceedings as long as the restrictions apply equally to both Parties.
+Advisor: Throughout the grievance process, both the complainant and respondent have a right to an advisor of their choice.
+If a party does not have an advisor at the time of the hearing, the district must provide the party and advisor of its choice, free of charge.
+The district may establish restrictions regarding the extent to which the advisor may participate in the proceedings as long as the restrictions apply equally to both parties.

-Complainant: A Complainant is an individual who alleges he/she/they is the victim of conduct that could constitute sexual harassment.
+Complainant: A complainant is an individual who alleges he/she/they is the victim of conduct that could constitute sexual harassment.

 Consent: Consent means affirmative, conscious, and voluntary agreement to engage in sexual activity.
-Both Parties must give affirmative consent to sexual activity.
+Both parties must give affirmative consent to sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that he/she/they has the affirmative consent of the other or others to engage in the sexual activity.
 Lack of protest, lack of resistance, or silence does not indicate consent.
 Affirmative consent must be ongoing throughout a sexual activity and one can revoke his/her/their consent at any time.
 The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, is not an indicator of consent.

-The Respondent's belief that the Complainant consented will not provide a valid defense unless the belief was actual and reasonable, based on the facts and circumstances the Respondent knew, or reasonably should have known, at the time of the incident.
-A Respondent's belief is not a valid defense where:
+The respondent's belief that the complainant consented will not provide a valid defense unless the belief was actual and reasonable, based on the facts and circumstances the respondent knew, or reasonably should have known, at the time of the incident.
+A respondent's belief is not a valid defense where:

-The Respondent's belief arose from the Respondent's own intoxication or recklessness;

-The Respondent did not take reasonable steps to ascertain whether the Complainant affirmatively consented; or The Respondent knew or a reasonable person should have known that the Complainant was unable to consent because the Complainant was incapacitated, in that the Complainant was: asleep or unconscious; unable to understand the fact, nature, or extent of the sexual activity due to theinfluence of drugs, alcohol, or medication; or unable to communicate due to a mental or physical condition.
+- The respondent's belief arose from the respondent's intoxication or recklessness; - The respondent did not take reasonable steps to ascertain whether the complainant affirmatively consented; or - The respondent knew or a reasonable person should have known that the complainant was unable to consent because the complainant was incapacitated, in that the complainant was: - Asleep or unconscious; - Unable to understand the fact, nature, or extent of the sexual activity due to the influence of drugs, alcohol, or medications; or - Unable to communicate due to a mental or physical condition.

-Decision-Maker: The per son or per sons who will oversee the live hearing and make a determination of responsibility.
-The Decision-Maker will normally be either the Dean of Student Affairs, Enrollment Services and Campus Safety or the Chief Human Resources Officer.
-Other Title IX certified administrators may be appointed as the Decision-Maker, however the Decision-Maker cannot be the Title IX Coordinator or the investigator.
+Decision-Maker: The person or persons who will oversee the live hearing and make a determination of responsibility.
+The decision-maker will normally be either the Dean of Student Affairs, Enrollment Services and Campus Safety or the Chief Human Resources Officer.
+Other Title IX certified administrators may be appointed as the decision-maker, however the decision-maker cannot be the Title IX Coordinator or the investigator.

-Formal Complaint: A written complaint signed by the Complainant or Title IX Coordinator, alleging sexual harassment and requesting an investigation.
-If the Title IX Coordinator signs the formal complaint, he/she/they will not become a Party to the complaint.
+Formal Complaint: A written complaint signed by the complainant or Title IX Coordinator, alleging sexual harassment and requesting an investigation.
+If the Title IX Coordinator signs the formal complaint, he/she/they will not become a party to the complaint.

-Parties: As used in this procedure, this means the Complainant and Respondent.
+Parties: As used in this procedure, this means the complainant and respondent.

-Respondent: A Respondent is an individual reported to be the perpetrator of conduct that could constitute sexual harassment.
+Respondent: A respondent is an individual reported to be the perpetrator of conduct that could constitute sexual harassment.